Cosmao/amplify-vite-react-template/README.md

 SELECT *, clientID() AS device_id FROM "$aws/events/presence/+/+"
 ```
 Select the `Lambda` action again and search for `CoreStatus` and select it.
 Then create another action and select `Lambda` and search for DiscordWebhook.
 The first action will handle our database and website connection to keep the status updated there.
 DiscordWebhook will send a notification when the state changes to your selected channel.

+## Storage
+For any sort of long time storage we'd better move older data away from dynamoDB into a S3 bucket or similar.
+You can easily set up S3 backups of old data through the dynamoDB page on AWS.
+You'd have several options and can even do it in different tiers for older and older data depending on how often you need to access them.

+## Security
+All communication is encrypted with keys geneated by AWS through IoT core or with API keys for the graphQL API.
+One thing that noteworth is that everything I've done is with the root account which generally is frowned upon.
+You'd do better by making users with the least amount of privilege needed for the tasks its supposed to do so any sort of hack/leak would do minimal damage.
+On the ESP32 front you'd best burn in the certificates so they are harder for an attacker to extract.

 ## Notes
 Since we are on AWS we get scalability for "free" so we should be able to support a massive amount of devices and users of the front end as long as we can pay the AWS bill.
 Good practice would be to create users with the IAM system inside AWS so you dont have to use the root user which generally is a bad idea but for a short demo it does work.